 Choosing an authentication option

-When you create your app, you choose the authentication option you want to use.
+After you create your app, you can choose the authentication option you want to use.
 By default, your app will use Google Accounts for authentication.
-To choose one of the other options, click Edit in the Authentication Options box.
-You'll then see the following:
+To choose another option, such as Google Apps domain, go to the settings page for your project in the Google Developers Console and click Edit.
+In the Google authentication dropdown menu, select the desired authentication type, and then click Save.

 Signing in and out